quasilyte/KTemplate/_docs/template_language.md

 # Template language overview

+> This document gives the high-level template language overview.
+For some practical tips, see [ktemplate_idioms](ktemplate_idioms.md).

 A template is a text that may contain special tags that are processed by the engine.

 Rendering a template results in a string with all special tags being expanded.
 All text outside of the special tags is emitted as is.